-For years, the proprietary platforms have relied on their ability to accurately match a brand's CRM file to their persistent cross-device identifiers, creating opportunities for tailored, personalised advertising campaigns that were simply not available on the open web.
+For years, the proprietary platforms have relied on their ability to accurately match a brand's CRM file to their persistent cross-device identifiers, creating opportunities for tailored, personalised advertising campaigns that were harder to do on the open web.
 This gave them a unique advantage, as we know, allowing the proprietary platforms to swallow the lion's share of the digital advertising market.
 Yet, the majority of consumers' time (upwards of 56 percent) is spent on digital media outside of the proprietary platforms.

-As detailed in section 2, browsers are cracking down on third-party cookies and the open web is starting to shift to an environment in which premium inventory is infused with firstparty, people-based identifiers.
-These identifiers can allow brands to activate media against their CRM files, mimicking the marketing techniques that were previously exclusive to the proprietary platforms.
+As detailed in section 2, browsers are cracking down on third-party cookies and the open web is starting to shift to an environment in which premium inventory is infused with first-party, people-based identifiers.
+These identifiers can allow brands to activate media against their CRM files.

 This is nothing short of a massive paradigm shift which could expand the reach of brands across premium environments and omnichannel ad formats.
-However, this technique on its own does not allow them to engage in prospecting use cases.